Weatherly Stroh winner of 2014 MI Great Artist competition

 The 2013 winner, Henry Heading, is currently featured in a solo exhibition at Park West Gallery.

-Founded in 1969, Park West Gallery connects artists to fine art aficionados via art auctions on cruise ships, auctions in major metropolitan areas, and via art gallery locations in Michigan and Florida.
+Founded in 1969, Park West Gallery connects artists to fine art aficionados via art auctions on cruise ships and via art gallery locations in Michigan and Florida.
 Through these efforts, Park West Gallery has brought a one-of-a-kind art collecting experience to more than 1.8 million customers.
 Scaglione has maintained a passionate ambition to improve the lives of others through personal giving, the Park West Foundation and the philanthropic initiative Park West CARES.

 Park West Gallery: www.parkwestgallery.com